cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### CreateRegistrationRequest

 To begin the registration flow, the client executes the following function.
-This function can fail with an `InvalidInputError` error with negligibile probability.
+This function can fail with an `InvalidInputError` error with negligible probability.
 A different input password is necessary in the event of this error.

 ~~~